1. Take breaks outside

 2. Stay professional

 Dress comfortably for the heat, but don’t let professional standards slip.
-Especially if you’re working from home, get dressed for your workday and leave the sportswear and beachwear for the weekends.
+Even if you’re working from home, get dressed for your workday and leave the sportswear and beachwear for the weekends.

 3. Focus on deadlines

 Avoid counting down the hours until the workday ends and instead, approach each day’s work as a series of deadlines.
 What are the deliverables you’re accountable for today?
-Multitasking with chores around the house and frequent breaks may be tempting, but the workday shouldn’t end until each deadline has been hit and every project completed.
+The workday shouldn’t end until each deadline has been hit and every project completed.

 4. Plan rewards

 Longer daylight hours means it’s possible to put in an extra hour of work and still have time to enjoy the evenings.
-Plan a reward for the end of the day – whether it’s a new dinner recipe, a long walk, or a virtual happy hour with friends.
+Plan a reward for the end of the day – whether it’s a new dinner recipe, a long walk or a happy hour with friends.

 5. Get the most out of weekends